 where the arguments are as follows:

-Note that the start_date and [holidays] arguments should be input as either:
+Note that Microsoft recommends that the start_date and [holidays] arguments should be input as either:

-- If you attempt to input these date arguments as text, Excel may misinterpret them, due to different date systems, or date interpretation settings.
+If you attempt to input Excel date arguments as text, there is a risk that Excel may misinterpret them, depending on the date system or date interpretation settings on your computer.

-Note also that, as recommended by Microsoft, in all three calls to the Workday function, the start_date and [holidays] arguments have been supplied as either cell references or the return value from a function (in this case the Excel Date function).
+Note also that, as recommended by Microsoft, in the calls to the Workday function, the start_date and [holidays] arguments have been supplied as cell references.

-Further examples of the Excel Workday function can be found on the Microsoft Office website.
+For further examples of the Excel Workday function, see the Microsoft Office website.